top of page

 Why has the Nobac 5000V been engineered in this styling and what does the ‘V’ stand for?

 Unlike other machines that fall under the Nobac 5000 range, this particular applicator features the mandrel to the side of the product conveyor as opposed to it being positioned above.
 By placing the mandrel to the side, allows the labels to be applied vertically and this is where the ‘V’ comes from.
 The 5000V is a vertical labeler.
-Essentially, products are driven ‘through’ the label, so allowing for difficult applications and increased protrusions, making it ideal for th
+Essentially, products are driven ‘through’ the label, so allowing for difficult applications and increased protrusions, making it ideal for the labeling of whole birds.

 How does the Nobac 5000V compare to other machines in the Nobac 5000 range?